Reactions to the George Floyd protests: States

 On May 30, New York Governor Andrew Cuomo stated that the riots have exposed the "inequality and discrimination in the criminal justice system" and that "When you have one episode, two episodes maybe you can look at them as individual episodes.
 But when you have 10 episodes, 15 episodes, you are blind or in denial if you are still treating each one like a unique situation".

 Atlanta Mayor Keisha Lance Bottoms called for protesters to express their anger through "non-violent" means.
 She decried the riots as illegitimate and accused them of harming Atlanta rather than helping.

 Iowa Governor Kim Reynolds and Des Moines Mayor Frank Cownie, while sympathizing with the anger of protesters, asked for citizens to stop the violence and have a "Respectful, peaceful dialogue".

 After two people were charged with a hate crime for vandalizing a Black Lives Matter mural in Martinez, California, Contra Costa County District Attorney Diana Becton said the BLM movement "is an important civil rights cause that deserves all of our attention."

 General public

 An early June 2020 Reuters/Ipsos opinion poll indicated the majority (64%) of American adults are "sympathetic to people who are out protesting right now" and a slight majority (55%) disapprove of Trump's handling of the protests.
 An Emerson poll of registered voters conducted between June 2–3 indicated that among American voters, 46% approve of the protests, 38% disapprove and 16% were neutral; 76% of voters disapprove of looting and property destruction during the protests, while 17% approve.

 Industry

-Various companies have made public statements against racism and injustice and showed other displays of support since the murder of George Floyd.
+In response to George Floyd's murder and the subsequent protests, various companies made public statements against racism and injustice and displayed other forms of support.